sergiozygmunt/sergiozygmunt.com/demo/projects.md

 ## Community Technology Program

 I designed and ran a free community program to provide local community members with a number of technology resources via in-person sessions and online training.
-I then created a system of succession for other personnel to continue this project when I had to move to continue my educational and professional career.
+I then created a system of succession for other personnel to continue this project.

 ## AssetAware (2015)

 I initially developed AssetAware to help me inventory my belongings for insurance purposes.
-It allows for the entering of information such as serial numbers, model numbers, value, purchase date, etc. I further expanded the application to allow small businesses to manage their assets within an Office365 tenant rather than spend thousands of dollars on competing software.
-I copyrighted AssetAware in 2016 and plan on releasing the source code as a low-cost product for small businesses to manage their fixed assets.
+It allows for the entering of information such as serial numbers, model numbers, value, purchase date, etc. I further expanded the application to allow small businesses to manage their assets within an Office 365 tenant rather than spend a lot of money on competing software.

 [Learn more via PDF documentation](https://s.psdsuc.com/uyz/-){: .usa-external_link}